-I always tell anyone traveling to Asia, especially Hanoi, and Vietnam, to not sleep in and miss all the excitement on the streets in the early mornings.
-With early morning exercise, something magical can happen in Asia’s parks, streets, and public areas.
+I always tell anyone traveling to Asia, especially Hanoi Vietnam, to not sleep in and miss all the excitement on the streets in the early mornings.
+With early morning exercise, something magical can happen in Asia’s parks, roads, and public areas.
 This is always one of my favorite times of the day.

 Table of Contents

 - Is It Safe to Go Out In The Early Mornings?

 - Get Up Early to the Parks, Lakes, and Public Areas.

 - How To Get To Hanoi, Vietnam From Anywhere

 Here is a video showing some kinds of morning exercise on the streets of Hanoi, Vietnam.

 Is It Safe to Go Out In The Early Mornings?

 One of the concerns that many people may have about getting out the door in the early hours of the morning is if it is safe to go out early.
 The answer to that is not an easy yes or no answer.